Safety Verification of Wait-Only Non-Blocking Broadcast Protocols: for Wait-Only rendez-vous protocols is P-complete

 \subsection{Completeness}

 The next lemma proves the completeness of the computed abstraction.
-In the following , we will use the following notation: for a transition $t$ between two configurations $\mconf$ and $\mconf'$, we write $\mconf \mtransse{t} \mconf'$ when the sent message is not received because no other process can receive the message (sending step), and $\mconf \mtransrdv{t} \mconf'$ when the message is received by one other process (rendez-vous step).
+We use the following notation: for a transition $t$ between two configurations $\mconf$ and $\mconf'$, we write $\mconf \mtransse{t} \mconf'$ when the sent message is not received because no other process can receive the message (sending step), and $\mconf \mtransrdv{t} \mconf'$ when the message is received by one other process (rendez-vous step).

 We consider a configuration \(\mconf\) that respects a consistent token-set \(\gamma\) and show that a single step from \(\mconf\) yields a configuration \(\mconf'\) that respects \(F(\gamma)\).

 Specifically, we show that: (1) each state \(q\) populated in \(\mconf'\) appears in \(F(\gamma)\); (2) states that appear in the token-part of \(F(\gamma)\) are populated by at most one process.
 Moreover, if two such states are populated, they must be conflict-free.